 Year Round Pell Grant Policy.
 The Higher Education Opportunity Act (HEOA) enacted on August 14, 2008 authorizes schools to disburse up to two Pell Grants in a single award year, beginning with the 2009-2010 award year for Pell eligible students.
 The objective of this policy is to help needy students accelerate their academic progress.
 Beginning with summer term 2010, the financial aid office will pay Pell Grants to eligible students for summer term classes.
-In the past, studenst may or may not ave had Pell Grant eligibility during summer term.
-Now according to new regulations passed by the Federal government, students will be eligible to receive additional Pell Grant funds during summer semester.
-For further information, students should contact the financial aid office at $254\cdot1921 \times 7588$ .
+In the past, students may or may not have had Pell Grant eligibility during summer term.
+Now according to new regulations passed by the Federal government, students may be eligible to receive additional Pell Grant funds during summer semester.
+For further information, students should contact the financial aid office at 254-1921 x 7530.

-Satisfactory Academic Progress Standards for Financial Aid
+Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients